omercermik/omercermik/README.md

 ### Hi there 👋

-👋🏻 Hi, My name is Yasin
+👋🏻 Hi, My name is Omer

-🏫 I'm 3rd year Software Engineering student in Maltepe University 👨🏼‍💻 I’m interested in iOS development
+🏫 I'm a 2nd year Computer Programming student at Istanbul University.

+👨🏼‍💻 I’m interested in Python development

-🤓 I want to develop my own apps and be a good iOS developer
+🤓 I want to develop my own projects and become a good Python developer
 <!--
 **omercermik/omercermik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.